-COMMENTS OF Wojciech Fizyta, Catoctin Breeze Vineyard, Partner Submitted in Response to the U.S. Department of Justice Antitrust Division's June 5, 2019, Solicitation of Public Comments Regarding the Pro-Competitive Benefits of the ASCAP and BMI Consent Decrees
+COMMENTS OF Darryl Gates, Dee Gee Productions, Worship Leader Submitted in Response to the U.S. Department of Justice Antitrust Division's June 5, 2019, Solicitation of Public Comments Regarding the Pro-Competitive Benefits of the ASCAP and BMI Consent Decrees

-I respectfully submit these comments as a I am the business owner of a winery. owner from Thurmont, Maryland, that licenses music to support artists and make the customer experience enjoyable.
+I respectfully submit these comments as a small business owner from Shreveport, Louisiana, that licenses music to_make_my_customer_experience_fun_and_enjoyable.
 I write today to urge the Department of Justice to preserve and protect the pro-consumer consent decrees governing the American Society of Composers, Authors and Publishers (ASCAP) and Broadcast Music, Inc. (BMI).

 Together, ASCAP and BMI control nearly ninety percent of the music licensing business, and these decrees serve the public interest by providing essential protections from anti-competitive behaviors.
-The consent decrees, in particular, prohibit ASCAP and BMI from discriminating against similarly-situated music users; ensure reasonable royalty rates; and require that every business-no matter how large or small-can get a license upon request.
+The consent decrees, in particular, prohibit ASCAP and BMI from discriminating against similarly-situated music users; ensure reasonable royalty rates; and require that every business-no matter how large or small-canget a license upon request.

-While far from perfect, ASCAP and BMI provide an efficient way for Partner to play music while ensuring we compensate the songwriters and copyright holders who create it.
+While far from perfect, ASCAP and BMI provide an efficient way for Worship Leader to play music while ensuring we compensate the songwriters and copyright holders who create it.
 Their blanket licenses, made possible by the decrees, underpin the music licensing system.
 Terminating or sunsetting the decrees would lead to chaos for the entire marketplace, jeopardizing the licensing system as we know it.

-This disruption would make my business a place that is less appealing to my customers, impacting my bottom line.
+This disruption would lead_to_chaos_for_small_businesses_across_the_country.
 Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
 In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.